 Always keep in mind that the objective is located at the top third section of your resume.
 You can be sure, the Hiring Manager will go through it.
 Use the objective to bring your strong points to the forefront of your application.

 Hospitality Resume Format

-If you have a good amount of experience and continuous employment use the reverse chronological for your Hospitality resume format.
+If you have a good amount of experience and continuous employment use the reverse chronological to format a Hospitality resume.

-Hiring managers will be focusing on your experience, education, relevant/ transferable skills and certifications, if any.
+Recruiters will be focusing on your experience, education, relevant/ transferable skills and certifications, if any.
 The reverse chronological is effective because it starts out with your latest accomplishments.
-This makes it easier for recruiters to identify your strongest points.
+This makes it easier to identify your strongest points.

 - Contact Information

 - Objective Statement

 Work experience is found in the middle of the resume.
 This is a strategic location because it also brings the Objective Statement and Strengths sections to the attention of the recruiter.